 Well, a simplistic answer to that question is yes!
 A more nuanced answer would be that it depends on the particular use cases, software requirements and project specific workflow.
 It might be possible that a tool requires qualification in one project and does not in another.
 The question to be asked here is, “Will the tool introduce an error in the software?”
 If there is a possibility of error introduction, the tool must pass through the scrutiny.

 As already mentioned, Part-8 of the ISO 26262 standard contains detailed guidelines on software tool qualification.
-The objective is to get evidence suggesting that the tool in question is suitable for safety-related software development.
+The objective is to get evidence suggesting that the tool used for the project is suitable for safety-related software development.
 The different use-cases analysed during the tool evaluation process are documented as evidence.

 A Snapshot of one such document is shown below: